eclipse-archived/ceylon-lang.org/blog/2013-07-25-progress-report.md

 --------------------------------

+Previously, we were using a rather ugly and arbitrary syntax, for example, `List::equals(that)`, to invoke an overridden member of a superinterface.
+Now we can just
+write:

+    super.equals(that)

-Previously, we were using a rather ugly and arbitrary syntax, for example, `List::equals(that)` to invoke an overridden member of a superinterface.
-Now we can just write `super.equals(that)`, except in cases where this is ambiguous (the member is ambiguously inherited from more than one supertype), in which case you can use the widening `of` operator `(super as List<T>).equals(that)`.
+except in cases where this is ambiguous (the member is ambiguously inherited from more than one supertype), in which case we can use the widening `of` operator to eliminate the ambiguity:

+    (super as List<T>).equals(that)

-(We now treat `super` essentially as a value whose type is the intersection of all immediate supertypes of the current type.)
+(We now treat `super` as a value whose type is the intersection of all immediate supertypes of the current type.)

 Nonempty variadic parameters
 ----------------------------